gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 ### DNS Records

+Before you can configure the DNS records in Cloudflare, you need to have provisioned the production environments as instructed in `docs/sop/PROVISIONING_PRODUCTION.md`.
 The table below shows the mappings between the fully qualified domain name (FQDN) and the AWS EIPs.
-You will need to look up the actual IP in the AWS EC2 dashboard.
+You will need to look up the actual IP addresses corresponding to the EIP name in the AWS EC2 dashboard.
 You can look up the corresponding Gitlab project and AWS region in the table at the top of this document.
 The DNS records are to be saved in the Cloudflare dashboard.

 >**Note**: the EIP names are the same across both infrastructure